Admin Login

 In 1926 a group of young Derrymullen people used to play handball at the railway station, but the station master at that time put an end to these activities.
 As a result the first meeting of the Derrymullen Handball Club was called and held in Tommy Craddock’s house.
 The first officers of the club were: Brian Craughwell (Chairman), Jack Fallon and Denis Egan (joint Secretary/ Treasurer) and John Johnston (Vice-Chairman).
 It was agreed that each member from each family in the village would be on the committee.
 A lot has changed since then and with recent refurbishments the club’s popularity has found a new lease of life.

-By laurakhowley Wed 10th Jul
+By ADMIN1 Wed 10th Jul

 Related News